momenabdelkarim/cse-412-class-project/README.md

   <img src=https://github.com/momenabdelkarim/cse-412-class-project/blob/main/screenshots/Playlist%20view.png width="500">

 ### Creating a New Playlist
   To create a new playlist, visit the "Playlist" tab on the main window and scroll horizontally to the right.
-Click "Add New Playlist" to instantly create a new playlist and give it a descriptive name.
+Click "Create Playlist" to instantly create a new playlist and give it a descriptive name.

   <img src=https://github.com/momenabdelkarim/cse-412-class-project/blob/main/screenshots/Adding%20a%20new%20playlist.png width="500">